lizadaly/save-as-web/case-elider/README.md

 1. Search for a case (e.g. "brown v board")
 2. Select it from the results list
-3. Find some content to elide and highlight it (for now, only select within a single paragraph or block-level element)
+3. Find some content to elide and highlight it
 4. Once highlighted, click "Elide"
 5. The content will now be elided.
 Click on the "..." you created to unelide.